 Whether it's starting a business, making a film or creating an edible forest garden, there's a crowdfunding site trying to raise the money to get it started.
 But how does it work, and who really benefits?

 Crowdfunding is a way to gather small investments (or donations) from a wide range of people in order to fund a bigger project.

 This used to happen in all kinds of ways, from baking sales to angel investors and private equity funds.
 Now the internet has democratised the process, with a huge range of websites popping up to enable entrepreneurs, dreamers and charities to harness social media to bring in vast numbers of contributors.

 Where can I crowdfund a project?

-There are hundreds of websites dedicated to crowdfunding - just check CrowdFunding Guide's directory page to see for yourself.
+There are hundreds of websites dedicated to crowdfunding.
 How you start depends on what you're raising money for, and what you're offering investors.